jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

 Using the code we can directly compute a twist for which the restriction of scalars decomposes.
-We compute that the twist factor of these curves both differs differ by a square from the :math:`\gamma` given in the article.
+We compute that the twist factor of these curves both differs differ by minus a square from the :math:`\gamma` given in the article.

 ::